For Kibana

 hide_apps: ["/^(?!(Analytics|Management).*$).*$/"]

-In this case everything except of Analytics and Management will submenus will be hidden
+In this case, everything except of Analytics and Management, will submenus will be hidden

-⚠️IMPORTANT In this case | is treated ad logical or operator, that's why it shouldn't be escaped
+⚠️IMPORTANT In this case | is treated as logical or operator, that's why it shouldn't be escaped

-Hiding kibana management apps
+Hiding Kibana management apps

 There is an option to hide specific management apps.
 You can declare hide_apps value like: